ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

   caption: ""
 ---

-Thank you for your interest in joining our research group at the [National University of Singapore](https://nus.edu.sg), and contribute to [our research agenda](/about) focused on the nexus of novel urban data streams, urban analytics, and geospatial data science, a holistic and unique research agenda in Singapore and Southeast Asia and beyond.
+Thank you for your interest in joining our research group at the [National University of Singapore](https://nus.edu.sg).
+We look forward to working together on [a research framework](/about) focused on the nexus of novel urban data streams, urban analytics, and geospatial data science, a holistic and unique research agenda in Singapore and Southeast Asia and beyond.
 We continuously welcome motivated and talented prospective researchers from diverse disciplines and countries, who share our research goal of making cities smarter and more (geo)data-driven.

 Interested in joining us?
 This website contains more information and some tips, including [answers to frequently asked questions](#faq).